Dpandit07/Personal/content/authors/admin/_index.md

 ---

 The Department of Community medicine at Shri Jagannath Medical College is a leading department in research and practice.
 Members of our faculty are actively involved in planning and conducting of biomedical research and application of statistics in medical research.
-The missions of this department is to prioritize the community health, with primarily focus on the promotive, preventive aspects of health.
+The missions of this department is to prioritize the community health, with primary focus on the promotive, preventive aspects of health.
+Also, this department is conducting various programmatic training, workshops on research methodology and biostatistics for the medical staffs, post-graduate students and faculty from this institution and other institutions.